 Per one quart canning jar, you will need:

-non-iodized sea salt (I like Real Salt brand salt)
+2 tablespoons non-iodized sea salt (I like Real Salt brand salt)

-That's it!
-You can add a clove or two of fresh garlic, a bay leaf, and/or some fresh dill.
+Also optional: You can add a clove or two of fresh garlic, a bay leaf, and/or some fresh dill.
 But simple is great too!
-Here's what you do:

 For first-time fermenters, here are some things to keep in mind:

-1) the brine will get cloudy.
+1) The brine will get cloudy.
 That's perfectly normal.